Nico Hoerner Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Padres have a 3.80 team ERA that ranks eighth among all league pitching staffs.

-- The Padres allow the ninth-fewest home runs in baseball (60 total, 1.1 per game).
+- Padres pitchers combine to allow 60 home runs (one per game), the ninth-fewest in the league.

+- Weathers makes the start for the Padres, his seventh of the season.
+He is 1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched.

-- The righty last pitched on Sunday against the New York Yankees, when he threw 2 2/3 innings, allowing seven earned runs while giving up seven hits.
+- In his last outing on Tuesday against the Miami Marlins, the left-hander threw four innings, giving up three earned runs while surrendering seven hits.

-- The 36-year-old has amassed a 4.61 ERA and 9.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.
+- The 23-year-old has amassed a 4.28 ERA and 5.9 strikeouts per nine innings across eight games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.